-Although levels of evidence for several recommendations have been updated, these changes are not addressed below as the clinical recommendations have remained the same.
-Changes in evidence level from, for example, E to C are not noted below.
-The 2018 Standards of Care contains, in addition to many minor changes that clarify recommendations or reflect new evidence, the following more substantive revisions.
+Although levels of evidence for several recommendations have been updated, these changes are not outlined below where the clinical recommendation has remained the same.
+That is, changes in evidence level from, for example, E to C are not noted below.
+The 2020 Standards of Care contains, in addition to many minor changes that clarify recommendations or reflect new evidence, the following more substantive revisions.

 Section 1.
 Improving Care and Promoting Health in Populations

-Additional discussion was included on the social determinants of health.
+Additional information was included on the rising cost of medications, particularly insulin.